agustinBassi/agustinBassi/README.md

 ### 👤 &nbsp; About me

-I started in 2008 by programming embedded systems in C/C++ and since 2018 working as a Python Backend Engineer.
-Along the way I've worked in different roles and technologies; had my own startup, worked as a teacher, created my own tech platform and worked in different product teams.
-For sure programming in all of them.
-These combinations gave me a good variety of experiences to approach the work from different points of view applying high quality to the daily work.
+My coding journey began in 2008, programming embedded systems in C/C++.
+Since 2018, I've been working primarily as a Python Backend Engineer.
+Over the years, I've worn many hats — from founding my own startup and teaching, to building a tech platform from scratch and contributing to various product teams.

+What’s been consistent throughout is that I coded across all these roles.
+This diverse background has given me a good perspective on problem-solving, allowing me to bring both technical depth and a quality-first mindset to my daily work.

 ### 💻 &nbsp; Goto IoT, my tech platform

 > _**Note**: The platform is targeted to Spanish speakers, use the translator in case you don't read in Spanish._

-While working as a teacher in the [IoT Master at Buenos Aires University](https://www.fi.uba.ar/posgrado/maestrias/internet-de-las-cosas), I realized that would be great for the students to have a single place to consume academic articles, IoT projects and a community to provide collaborative support and discuss different topics related to IoT.
-Because of my passion for the open-source world, I opened the platform not only for my students, but also to anybody in the web.
+While teaching in the [IoT Master's Program at the University of Buenos Aires](https://www.fi.uba.ar/posgrado/maestrias/internet-de-las-cosas), I saw a clear need: students lacked a centralized space to access academic content, explore IoT projects, and engage in community-driven discussions.
+That insight, combined with my passion for open source, led me to create a platform not just for my students — but for anyone on the web.

-By accessing [the site](https://www.gotoiot.com/index.html) you can see all the articles and projects - [all the articles](https://www.gotoiot.com/pages/articles.html) have the same format whereas [the projects](https://github.com/orgs/gotoiot/repositories?q=sort%3Aname-asc) have excellent documentation with a strong focus in the consumers' experience, making them really easy to follow, to install dependencies and see all the related documentation.
-Furthermore [the wiki](https://github.com/gotoiot/doc/wiki) provides complementary documentation to the projects' self-contained ones.

-This evidences my creativity for lots reusable projects that can be used as a starting point, for writing easy to follow articles and for teaching people.
+Through the [Goto IoT site]([url](https://www.gotoiot.com/index.html)), you can explore a [curated set of articles](https://www.gotoiot.com/pages/articles.html), all following a consistent, easy-to-digest format, as well as [hands-on projects](https://github.com/orgs/gotoiot/repositories?q=sort%3Aname-asc) featuring detailed documentation and a strong focus on user experience.
+They’re designed to be simple to follow, with clear setup instructions and well-organized support material.
+You can also dive into [the wiki]([url](https://github.com/gotoiot/doc/wiki)) for extended documentation and technical deep-dives.

+This project reflects my creativity in building reusable projects, my dedication to writing accessible technical content, and my soft skills in teaching and community-building.

 <div align="">
    <a href="https://www.gotoiot.com/" target="blank"><img src="https://img.shields.io/badge/-Goto%20IoT%20Site-47CCCC?style=flat&logo=Google-Chrome&logoColor=white&link=https://www.gotoiot.com/" /></a>